pkparimi/smallsh/README.md

 #### Introduction

-Smallsh is an implementtion of a subset of features of well-known shells, such as bash.
+Smallsh is an implementation of a subset of features of well-known shells, such as bash.
 It:

 1. Provides a prompt for running commands
 2. Handle sblank lines and comments, which are lines beginning with the `#` character